Blog · Review Essay · Last reviewed June 23, 2026

 Read in 2026, Hamlet on the Holodeck looks less like a niche book about interactive fiction and more like a prehistory of generated environments.
 Large language models add a new layer to Murray's argument because they make story-worlds conversational.
 A simulated character no longer only follows a branching script.
 It can improvise, remember, flatter, stall, summarize, role-play, and produce an endless local continuity around the user.

 This is why the holodeck metaphor now belongs beside AI companions, synthetic tutors, agentic games, immersive training simulations, virtual therapy products, procedural entertainment, and model-generated social spaces.
 The question is not whether the system is "really" a person or whether the story is "really" authored.
-The immediate question is how the environment distributes agency, authority, memory, consent, and exit.
+The immediate question is how the environment distributes agency, authority, memory, consent, provenance, and exit.

 The book also helps name a common confusion in AI culture.
 People often treat generated interaction as if it were either fake and therefore harmless, or real and therefore spiritually or personally authoritative.
 Murray's frame allows a better distinction.
 A responsive environment can be artificial and still consequential.
 It can be designed and still emotionally forceful.
 It can be simulated and still shape what a person believes, rehearses, desires, fears, and expects from other people.